outaagunga/documentation/guide_forex_trading.md

 ### **6. Fund Your Account Safely** 💰

 * Deposit crypto (USDT is most common for futures)
+* Deposit USDT directly if available to avoid conversion fees
 * Transfer a small portion of your funds into the futures wallet
 * Use only what you can afford to lose

 ---